 I read many articles and I watched a handful of TedTalks about what it takes to live from your dream job.
 Some argue that taking a leap of faith and listening to your heart is the best thing to do, because ...well… it feels good!
-Others warn against the disastrous results of mixing passion and work, or that aiming at living from your dream job is a naïve thing to do.
+Others warn against the disastrous results of mixing passion and work, or aiming to live from your dream job is a naïve thing to do.

-This whole host of arguments had left me somewhat perplex and without a clear answer.
-After a time of reflection though, it hit me.
-What better answer could I ever get than one coming from the only people that objectively reflect on the full meaning of their life, for the very reason that they are about to leave it behind them?
+This whole host of arguments had left me somewhat perplexed and without a clear answer.
+Finally, after a time of reflection though, it hit me.
+What better response could I ever get than one coming from the only people that objectively reflect on the whole meaning of their life, for the very reason that they are about to leave it behind them?

 Going after your dreams is of utmost importance, according to the dying

-I made some research and I came across an article referring to the main regrets of dying people.
-Bronnie Ware, a palliative nurse from Australia and author of the book “Regrets of the dying”, spent several years sharing the last three to twelve weeks of her patients.
-When questioned about any regrets they had about their life, several themes surfaced again and again, the main one being: I wish I had had the courage to live a life true to myself, not the life others expected of me.
+I made some research, and I came across an article referring to the main regrets of dying people.
+Bronnie Ware, a palliative nurse from Australia and author of the book “Regrets of the dying," spent several years sharing her patients' last three to twelve weeks.
+When questioned about any regrets they had about their life, several themes surfaced repeatedly, the main one being: I wish I had dared to live a life true to myself, not the life others expected of me.

-She specifically writes: “Most people had not honored even a half of their dreams and had to die knowing that it was due to choices they had made, or not made.”
+She writes specifically: “Most people had not honored even a half of their dreams and had to die knowing that it was due to choices they had made, or not made.”